 5D BIM implementation enables contractors to create accurate cost estimates as the quantities of building components are accurately identified from 3D models.
 This helps project stakeholders to develop a reliable cost estimate for the entire project, right from the beginning.
 When the cost estimates are accurate, there are lesser chances of risks and losses due to mismanagement and miscommunications.

 According to industry surveys, estimators spend most of their time in creating quantity takeoffs.
-5D implementation paves the way for automation of development of quantity takeoffs.
+5D implementation paves the way for automation of the development of quantity takeoffs.
 This helps in saving time on BOQ generation and at the same time eliminates chances of error due to manual reasons.
 When the BOQ development process is automated, estimators can spend saved time on critical aspects like accessing financial risks and generating pricing models.

 With 5D BIM, all the cost information is linked to a 3D model which makes it easier to deal with the problem of liquidity in construction projects.
-As the financial estimates are linked to the work and time, the resource quantification process becomes faster, leading to reduction in on-site issues due to finances or frequent changes.
+As the financial estimates are linked to the work and time, the resource quantification process becomes faster, leading to a reduction in on-site issues due to finances or frequent changes.

 Every change in any component or design impacts the cost of the project.
 With 5D BIM, the change in cost gets automatically reflected in the BIM model.
 As the take-offs and measurements are directly calculated from the BIM model, the information stays consistent throughout the project lifecycle.
 Also, the changes made to quantity takeoffs are updated in all the associated documents, schedules, and other measurements used by an estimator.
-Read in detail about impact of BIM in BOQ & BOM generation process in this article, How BIM is Improving BOQ/BOM Generation Process
+Read in detail about the impact of BIM in BOQ & BOM generation process in this article, How BIM is Improving BOQ/BOM Generation Process

 When cost estimation and budgeting is quick, it becomes easier for architects and other key decision-makers to make better and informed decisions, quickly.
 Be it a contractor, sub-contractor or owner, every decision is transparent which boosts the speed of project development and completion.